kzmeyao/sando/src/places/costa-rica/osa-peninsula.md

 <figure data-index='3'>
 <figure data-index='4'>

-It was amazing to encounter animals we've only ever really seen in books or on television.
-From witnessing the occasional blue morpho butterflies fluttering overhead, to a pair of scarlet macaws feeding their young.
+From witnessing blue morpho butterflies fluttering in a forest clearing to a pair of scarlet macaws feeding their young, we encountered animals we've only ever really seen in books or on television.
 The Osa peninsula had much to offer in terms of wildlife and fauna.
 I was practically living the _Planet Earth_ documentary.

 <figure data-index='5'>
 <figure data-index='6'>